Axstoria/Axstoria-Software/Docs/deployment.md

 #### Use of the branch

-This branche compiles all the work done on a specific feature during a sprint, multiple devs will work on it together but not the whole team.
-The common situation is to separate this branch into individual task (called functionnalities) that developpers can work on and then merged into this branch.
+This branch compiles all the work done on a specific feature during a sprint, multiple devs will work on it together but not the whole team.
+The common situation is to separate this branch into individual tasks (called functionnalities) that developpers can work on and then merge into this branch.
-Push are allowed on this branch but not recommanded.
+Push are allowed on this branch but not recommended.

 #### PR requirements